IEBH/SRA-Helper/README.md

 A simple automation script to move references into groups within EndNote.

 This script installs various hotkeys which assist with EndNote reference screening.

-**CAVEAT EMPTOR**: This tool is really just a key remapper.
-It applies the various shortcuts within EndNote to manipulate the library as needed.
-Since its pretty 'hacky' the user should be aware that there *may* be side-effects.

 Keys